brtholomy/um/README.md

 ## next

-Create a new file - and open it with emacsclient by default:
+Create a new file, open it with emacsclient, and run `um-journal-header`:

 ```
 um next